dPys/PyNets/README.md

 }
 ```

 Data already preprocessed with BIDS apps like fmriprep, CPAC, dmriprep?
-If your BIDS derivatives can be queried with pybids, then you can easily run them through PyNets!
+If your BIDS derivatives can be queried with pybids, then you should be able to run them with the user-friendly `pynets_bids` CLI!
 ```
    pynets_bids '/hnu/fMRIprep/fmriprep' '/Users/dPys/outputs/pynets' participant func --participant_label 0025427 0025428 --session_label 1 2 -config pynets/config/bids_config.json